Jamcha123/tubeBias/README.md

 NoBias is a youtube bias detector that helps you with fact checking and fallacy finding.

+It summarizes the youtube description, Googles and fact checks the title and finds all the fallacies in the youtube video.

 How it works:

     1. It first gets the Youtube video description and transcript using the Youtube API.